kushagrab21/BoR-proof-SDK/README.md

 ---

-## 13. Consensus Verification Protocol (v1.0)
+## Consensus Verification Protocol (v1.0)

 **Establishing Public Consensus on Deterministic Reasoning Proofs**

 ### Step 0 — Purpose of Consensus

 The BoR-Proof SDK already guarantees *local determinism*: identical inputs always yield identical proofs.
-This section extends that guarantee to *public consensus* — multiple independent verifiers reproducing the same proof hash (`HRICH`) and confirming it publicly.
+**This section extends that guarantee to public consensus — multiple independent verifiers reproducing the same proof hash (`HRICH`) and confirming it publicly.**
 In short:

 > **If multiple users obtain the same `HRICH`, the reasoning process itself has reached consensus.**

 Consensus here is epistemic, not social — a collective proof that logic, not opinion, determines correctness.

----

 ### Step 1 — Overview (1-Minute Summary)